ictinnovaties-zorg/openwindesheart/README.md

-# WindesHeart SDK
+# OpenWindesheart

-This project is an easy-to-use, cross-platform way of using a BluetoothLE device in your own mobile application.
+The open-source OpenWindesheart is an SDK used for scanning, connecting and getting data from activity-trackers using bluetooth.

 ## Support